Top Ten Differences Between the Hobbit Book and Films

 This is the worst romance ever.

-The character who is Legolas does in fact appear in the Hobbit book, though he is not named and is literally only mentioned once, simply as the son of the king of the wood elves.
-Its him though, and Peter Jackson seized on this tiny thread to capitalize on both Legolas and Orlando Bloom's popularity.
+The character of Legolas does in fact appear in The Hobbit book, though he is not named and is literally only mentioned once, simply as the son of the king of the wood elves.
+It's him though, and Peter Jackson seized on this tiny thread to capitalize on both Legolas and Orlando Bloom's popularity.

-Which angers Smaug and prompts him to destroy Laketown.
-In the book Bilbo steals a cup which angers Smaug so he Flies off.
-Bilbo and the dwarves originally don't know where he went but it is revealed in chapter 14 he went to destroy Laketown.
+This angers Smaug and prompts him to destroy Laketown.
+In the book, Bilbo steals a cup, which angers Smaug, so he flies off.
+Bilbo and the dwarves originally don't know where he went, but it is revealed in Chapter 14 that he went to destroy Laketown.

 The biggest difference is also the most obvious, so I saved it till last.

-He's one of the most vocal dwarfs in the book too.
-I liked him in the movie though.
+He's one of the most vocal dwarves in the book, too.
+I liked him in the movie, though.

-While the movie had many potatoes growing in the back round if you take a closer look, but none mentioned in the book
+While the movie had many potatoes growing in the background, if you take a closer look, there were none mentioned in the book.

 They left it out of the film!
 (Except the extended version) I was so mad they didn't keep it in the final cut.
-A very important scene, especially since so much focus was on Thorin in the last two films, instead of Bilbo.
+This was a very important scene, especially since so much focus was on Thorin in the last two films, instead of Bilbo.